Learning and Efficiency in Games with Dynamic Population: Asymptotic optimality with uncertain participation

+We now show that this mechanism with the discrete bidding space is smooth for the settings we consider.
+This section focuses on auctions with unit-demand buyers which is a special case of \emph{submodular} player valuations.
+A valuation function $v(S)$ for subset of items $S$ is submodular if for all sets $A\subset B$ item $j$ we have

+$(1/2,1)$-smoothness of the simultaneous first price auction with submodular bidders and continuous bids was known by Syrgkanis and Tardos \cite{Syrgkanis2013}.
+A simple modification of the result of \cite{Syrgkanis2013} shows that if the discretization is fine enough, then the mechanism is approximately $(1/2,1)$ solution-based smooth.
+We provide the more general result for submodular valuations, as we re-use this fact in Section~\ref{ssec:large-markets}, where we consider more general valuations.
+Since the techniques are similar to the ones used in \cite{Syrgkanis2013}, we defer this proof to Appendix \ref{sec:app-smoothness}.

-\begin{repeattheorem}[Lemma \ref{lem:xos_smooth}] The simultaneous first price mechanism where players are restricted to bid on at most $d$ items and on each item submit a bid that is a multiple of $\delta\cdot \rho$, is a solution based $\left(\frac{1}{2}-\delta,1\right)$-smooth mechanism, when players have submodular valuations, such that all marginals are either $0$ or at least $\rho$ and such that each player wants at most $d$ items, i.e. $v_i(S)=\max_{T\subseteq S:|T|=d}v(T)$. \end{repeattheorem} \proof{Proof of Lemma \ref{lem:xos_smooth}} Consider a valuation profile $v=(v_1,\ldots,v_n)$ for the $n$ players and a bid profile $b=(b_1,\ldots,b_n)$.
-Each valuation $v_i$ is submodular and thereby also falls into the class of XOS valuations \cite{Lehmann:2001:CAD:501158.501161}, i.e. it can be expressed as a maximum over additive valuations.
-More formally, for some index set ${\cal L}_i$:
+\begin{lemma}[Smoothness of simultaneous first price auction with discrete bidding space] The simultaneous first price mechanism where players are restricted to bid on at most $d$ items and on each item submit a bid that is a multiple of $\zeta \cdot \rho$, is a solution-based $\left(\frac{1}{2}-\zeta ,1\right)$-smooth mechanism, when players have submodular valuations, such that all marginals are either $0$ or at least $\rho$ and such that each player wants at most $d$ items, i.e. $v_i(S)=\max_{T\subseteq S:|T|=d}v(T)$. \end{lemma}

-Moreover, by the assumption that marginals are either $0$ or at least $\rho$, it can be easily shown that $a_{ij}^\ell$ is either $0$ or at least $\rho$.
-Moreover, when the player has value for at most $d$ types of items, it can also be shown that for any $\ell\in {\cal L}_i$ at most $d$ of the $(a_{ij}^{\ell})_{j\in [m]}$ will be non-zero.